The flavor combination of this Italian Sausage with Balsamic grapes is phenomenal!

 - Brown sausage in a skillet; rotate links until their brown1 lb.
 Italian sausage

-- Add balsamic vinegar and thyme; continue to cook until fruit begins to soften, sauce thickens and sausage links reach 165ºF internal temperature¾ cup balsamic vinegar, ½ teaspoon thyme
+- Add balsamic vinegar and thyme; continue to cook until fruit begins to soften, sauce thickens and sausage links reach 160ºF internal temperature; taste for salt and pepper½ teaspoon thyme (dried or fresh) ; Optional, ¾ cup dark balsamic vinegar, salt and black pepper to taste

-- Plate sausage and drizzle grape sauce over them
+- Plate sausage and grapes and drizzle the balsamic glaze over them

 Notes